GoogleChrome/web.dev/src/site/content/en/blog/distributing-sxg/index.md

 The content of SXG cannot be changed without a publisher private key.
 This causes problems for users resolving subresources.

-For example, index.html.sxg from https://website.test/index.html has a link to https://website.test/app.js.
+For example, index.html.sxg from `https://website.test/index.html` has a link to `https://website.test/app.js`.
-When a user receives the SXG file from https://distributor.test/example.com/index.html.sxg, they will find the link to https://example.com/app.js.
+When a user receives the SXG file from `https://distributor.test/example.com/index.html.sxg`, they will find the link to `https://example.com/app.js`.
-Users can fetch https://example.com/app.js directly when accessed, but it cannot be preloaded.
+Users can fetch `https://example.com/app.js` directly when accessed, but it cannot be preloaded.
-If the distributor wants to serve app.js.sxg from their own service, then modifying link tag in HTML https://example.com/app.js to be distributor’s one (such as https://distributor.test/example.com/app.js.sxg) must cause signature mismatch and make a invalid SXG.
+If the distributor wants to serve app.js.sxg from their own service, then modifying link tag in HTML `https://example.com/app.js` to be distributor's one (such as `https://distributor.test/example.com/app.js.sxg`) must cause signature mismatch and make a invalid SXG.
 To solve this problem, SXG subresource prefetching feature has been developed.
 This feature is in an experimental state now (Oct.
 30 2019), and you can find and enable it in your latest Chrome at chrome://flags/#enable-sxg-subresource-prefetching.